John-R-Wallace-NOAA/adcomp/README.md

     compile('linreg_parallel.cpp', '-w')

-Of course, such a global removal of warnings needs to used with caution.
+Of course, such a global removal of warnings needs to be used with caution.